vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 In order to properly diagnose and resolve issues, the first step is to determine if the issue is being caused by Defender Antivirus or Defender for Endpoint.

-From the portal, this can be done by looking at the detection source.
+- In the Microsoft Defender portal, look at the detection source.

-From the device, this can be done by checking if there is high-CPU usage from `MsSense.exe` `SenseNDR.exe` or `SenseTVM.exe`
+- On a device, see if there is high CPU usage with `MsSense.exe` `SenseNDR.exe` or `SenseTVM.exe`

 This article explains the various types of exclusions that you can define, how exclusions are evaluated, and what to expect if policy conflicts occur.
 For how-to information, see the following articles/sections: